-You can create a DataFrame using createDataFrame()
+You can create a DataFrame using createDataFrame() method from a list of dictionaries.

 from pyspark.sql import SparkSession